Coronavirus in NZ: Government's 'unprecedented' $12.1b spending plan – what's in it for you?

 And unions are happy too.

-CTU President Richard Wagstaff said the package provides an immediate boost to get workers through these challenging times.
+CTU president Richard Wagstaff said the package provides an immediate boost to get workers through these challenging times.